C2SM/git-course/advanced/README.md

 ## Setup <a name="setup"></a>

-Most exercises use a small sandbox repository about planning a conference.
+Most exercises use a **sandbox**: a small throwaway repository, created on your own machine, that exists only for this course.
+Ours is about planning a conference.
+It has a bit of history to work with, nothing in it matters, and you can destroy and recreate it at any time.
 A helper script creates it for you.

 First, clone the course repository if you have not already: